AnaisBonin/Flow/README.md

 Just let it flow -

 ### The Flow team -
-Made with <3 by Anaïs, Esteban, Francesco, Franck, Ranto.
+Made with <3 by Anaïs, Esteban, Francesco, Franck, Ranto Designed by Anaïs & Francesco